Amidst the Crowds in St Peter’s Square, Stands Ancient Egypt

 Images of Saint Peter’s Square are frequently broadcast around the World.
 Not surprising really given that this is at the public heart of the Vatican City.
 Cameras tend to be directed towards St Peter’s Basilica and its iconic Renaissance dome, which dominates the skyline of Rome.
 Another monument also features prominently in these images; and that is the obelisk that stands at the centre of the square.
 An obelisk that was brought to Rome from Egypt by Caligula in 37 AD.
 But, why does the Vatican have a four thousand year old Egyptian obelisk?

-There are a number of Egyptian obelisks standing in Rome, in fact 13 of them.
+There are a number of Egyptian obelisks standing in Rome, in fact eight of them (a further five obelisks were made by Roman stonecutters).
 There are more erect obelisks from Egypt in Rome than there are anywhere else in the World, including Egypt.
 They were all brought to Rome by various Roman Emperors.
 This particular example, often called the Vatican Obelisk and sometimes Caligula’s Obelisk, is the only ancient Egyptian obelisk in Rome to have remained standing since Roman times.

 Sadly, little is known of its origins or which Pharaoh ordered its construction, because it has no hieroglyphs on it that would record that information.
 It was certainly quarried in Egypt and intended to be erected in Heliopolis.
 Sometime between 30 and 28 BC the red granite obelisk shows up in Alexandria under Augustus’s instructions to have it erected in the Julian Forum there.